Noctis/kickstart/UPGRADING.md

 Start by replacing the contents of the `bin/console` file with its [`3.0` version](https://github.com/Noctis/kickstart-app/blob/master/bin/console).

 Now, lets deal with the service providers.
-Open the `src/Console/Application.php` file and make sure all of the service providers listed there, e.g.:
+Open the `src/Console/Application.php` file and make sure all the service providers listed there, e.g.:

 ```php